kylesluder/objc-namespaces/README.md

 Work in Progress
 =====

 This project is a work in progress.
-Mainline development is occurring on the `devel` branch.
+Mainline development is occurring on the `develop` branch.
 Discussion is happening in [GitHub Issues](https://github.com/kylesluder/objc-namespaces/issues?state=open).